-In November 2020, Private Aadi entered into an amendment to the October 2019 and January 2020 Convertible Notes, whereby the term was extended from one year to two years.
+In November 2020, Private Aadi entered into an amendment to the Convertible Notes, whereby the term was extended from one year to two years.
 The amendment was accounted for as a debt modification.

-In May 2021, Private Aadi entered into an amendment to the October 2019 and January 2020 Convertible Notes, whereby upon the closing of the Merger (see Note 1), the outstanding principal amount of the Convertible Notes and all accrued and unpaid interest as of immediately prior to the closing of the Merger would automatically convert into fully paid and nonassessable shares of Private Aadi common stock at a price per share equal to \$4.80 and would be concurrently exchanged for shares of the Company's common stock based on the Exchange Ratio.
-In conjunction with the closing of the Merger on August 26, 2021, the outstanding Convertible Notes were converted into shares of Private Aadi common stock which were concurrently exchanged for 698,018 shares of the Company's common stock after taking into account the Exchange Ratio.
-At the date of conversion, the convertible notes were marked to market.
+In May 2021, Private Aadi entered into an amendment to the Convertible Notes, whereby upon the closing of the Merger (see Note 1), the outstanding principal amount of the Convertible Notes and all accrued and unpaid interest as of immediately prior to the closing of the Merger would automatically convert into fully paid and nonassessable shares of Private Aadi common stock at a price per share equal to \$4.80 and would be concurrently exchanged for shares of the Company's common stock based on the Exchange Ratio.
+In conjunction with the closing of the Merger on August 26, 2021, the outstanding Convertible Notes were converted into shares of Private Aadi common stock which were concurrently exchanged for 698,018 shares of the Company's common stock based on the Exchange Ratio.
+At the date of conversion, the Convertible Notes were marked to market and valued at \$9.5 million, resulting in a gain on conversion of \$0.4 million in the year ended December 31, 2021.

-10. Payroll Protection Program Loan
+11. Payroll Protection Program Loan